TarekK22/Technical-Support-Onboarding-Demo-for-interview/README.md

 ---

+---

+### 📖 Project Documentation

-Click on the sections below to expand and read the full guides right here on the homepage.
+Open the sections below to read the full markdown guides right here on the homepage.

 <details>
-<summary><b>Click to expand: New Practice Onboarding Guide</b></summary>
+<summary>`▶ CLICK TO EXPAND: New Practice Onboarding Guide`</summary>

 ## Welcome to Kasper — New Practice Onboarding Guide